colbyfayock/spotify-auth-helper/README.md

 Helper app to grab an access and refresh token from your Spotify account using Oauth

 ## What does this do?

+### App & Functions
+This helper is comprised of 2 parts - a web app that provides a UI for ease of use and 2 functions that are created via Netlify functions.
+These together help provide an easy to use way to grab an Access Token and/or Refresh Token from the Spotify Oauth flow for your own personal use.

+### Authorization Flow
 * Clicking "Login" makes a request to the `/login` function that generates and returns a Spotify authorization URL
 * The app redirects you to that Spotify authorization URL to authorize via Oauth
 * Spotify redirects you back to the webapp with a `code` query parameter